 Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

-Carefully planning how you’re going to start walking your puppy will help set them up for success and make sure they start to love the sight of their lead.
+Carefully planning how you’re going to start walking your puppy will set them up for success as they grow up, and make sure they start to love the sight of their lead.

-Louise Feaheny of Doctor Loulittle Dog Training shares her top tips and a training plan for successful and safe puppy walks.
+In this article, Louise Feaheny of Doctor Loulittle Dog Training shares her top tips, and a training plan, for successful and safe puppy walks.

 You can start training your puppy to walk on a lead from the day you bring them home, but stick to walking your puppy in your home or garden until they’re fully vaccinated.